The information surrounding collagen is overwhelming. Its popularity has led to a surge of articles, facts, opinions, and myths.

 4. Stronger than steel

 Type I collagen fibers are stronger than steel (on a 1:1 scale)!
-This strength comparison is based on tensile strength, or how much resistance something has to breaking.
+This strength comparison is based on tensile strength, or how much resistance something has to break.

 If you’ve seen a superhero movie or a horror flick and watched a cable slowly pop, break, and untwist until there’s only a single strand left, you’ve seen steel being stressed beyond its tensile strength.